 Senior Engineering Scientist

-Applied Research Laboratories, University of Texas, Austin
+University of Texas, Austin

-See why rough weather spelled trouble for many AUV systems.
+camera icon See why rough weather spelled trouble for many AUV systems.

 (Quicktime, 1 Mb.)

 We always want to get our systems in the water and gather data, but we have to be aware of the conditions at all times.
 AUVs operate under water, so we are generally not concerned about them completing the mission itself.
-Most of the time, they are in relatively deep water where waves don’t affect them too much.
+Most of the time, they are in relatively deep water, where waves don’t affect them too much.
 If they get in shallow water, though, they can get tossed around, like you would in the surf zone.
 This can damage their sensors, so we try to avoid getting them in shallow water, especially when the water is rough.

-Narragansett Bay has strong tidal currents, so we have to aware of what stage the tide is in, and how the current is moving.
+Since Narragansett Bay has strong tidal currents, we have to be aware of what stage the tide is in, and how the current is moving.
 Everyone wants to put their vehicles in during slack tide, but we can’t put all the vehicles in at the same time.
 Many of them are mapping the same space, and require space on boats, which we are sharing.

 Even when the weather is calm, you can still have hazards, like other users.
-This week, AUV teams were watchful of other boats, and didn’t want to run their AUVs near them.
+This week, the AUV teams were watchful of other boats, and didn’t want to run their AUVs near them.
 In Narragansett Bay, some of the water space is under the Navy’s control.
-In those areas, the Navy can actually approach a boat and inform it that it is not allowed to be in that space, such as with the sailboat pictured here.
-In other areas not under the Navy’s control, they can only ask or politely wait for them to clear the area on their own.
+In those areas, the Navy can actually approach a boat and inform the boaters that it is not allowed to be in that space (such as with the sailboat pictured here).
+In other areas not under their control, the Navy can only ask or politely wait for them to clear the area on their own.
 Besides mobile users like other boats, AUVs have to contend with stationery gear, like lobster pots and lines.
-This week, the SSAM vehicle became entangled in a lobster pot line, and had to be cut free by a diver.
+This week, the surrogate safety assessment model (SSAM) vehicle became entangled in a lobster pot line, and had to be cut free by a diver.

 Sign up for the Ocean Explorer E-mail Update List.